sanket92011/maxWalls/README.md

 - ⬇️ **Download**: Images can be downloaded to the user's device.
 - 👤 **Photographer Info**: View the photographer's name and ID associated with each image.
 - 🆔 **Image Details**: View additional details like the image ID.
-- 🚫 **No Direct Set**: Users cannot set wallpapers directly from the app, but can download them to their device.

 ## 🚀 Getting Started

 ### Prerequisites